-This paper reports about the research based on the comparison of tests about the spatial skill of engineering students from two Spanish universities before and after the performance of specific training for improving several abilities based on tasks with 3D objects visualized through augmented reality technology.
-The training was completed at home with 66 students as participants, considering a control group composed of 25 students from both universities.
-The AR system technical aspects are also described as well as the application developed.
-The study's results show that students from both universities improve their spatial ability and there is no significant statistical significance between students from both universities, neither before nor after training so we may conclude that training's effect on both universities is analogue.
+This paper presents the results of a study designed to evaluate the effect of attending an intensive remedial course based on desktop augmented reality exercises to improve the spatial ability of freshman engineering students.
+Many of these students have problems in managing visual information or in creating mental models of objects represented by their orthographic projections.
+The study reports about research on comparison tests about the spatial skills of engineering students from two Spanish universities before and after performing a specific training for improving these abilities.
+The training was completed by 66 students as participants, considering a control group composed of 25 students from both universities.
+Results show that students from both universities improve their spatial ability and there is no statistical significance between students from both universities, neither before nor after training, so we may conclude that training's effect on both universities is analogue.